 Call for Applications: Humanities Center Faculty Fellowships

 Fellows will participate in the intellectual life of the Center throughout the academic year, and they will share their work with the Humanities Center community.
-Fellowship recipients will receive one course release to be taken in the spring semester of academic year 2021-22 and will also have the option to buy out a second course through salary reduction.
+Fellowship recipients will receive one course release to be taken during the 2022-23 academic year.
+They will also have the option to buy out a second course through salary reduction.
 The Center is committed to creating a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.

-Application Requirements.
-Applications for a Humanities Center Faculty Fellowship must include the following:
+Application Requirements: Applications for a Humanities Center Faculty Fellowship must include the following:

-- A current CV indicating whether the proposed project has received support in the past (no more than three pages);
+1. A current CV indicating whether the proposed project has received support in the past (no more than three pages);

-- A proposal laying out the project to be pursued while a fellow (no more than 600 words);
+2. A proposal laying out the project to be pursued while a fellow (no more than 600 words);

-- The Humanities Center is committed to fostering a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.
+4. The Humanities Center is committed to fostering a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.
 Applicants are invited to articulate how they and their project would contribute to this goal (no more than 300 words);

-Selection Criteria.
-Applications will be assessed by the Steering Committee of the Humanities Center.
+Selection Criteria: Applications will be assessed by the Steering Committee of the Humanities Center.
 In that review of applications, the following criteria will be used to rank proposals:

-- The scholarly record and career trajectory of the applicant, taking into account relative advantages and constraints on resources for the proposed project and over the course of the applicant’s career;
+1. The scholarly record and career trajectory of the applicant, taking into account relative advantages and constraints on resources for the proposed project and over the course of the applicant’s career;

-- The clarity with which the application lays out the research project to be pursued;
+2. The clarity with which the application lays out the research project to be pursued;

-- The potential impact of the research project for disciplinary, academic, and/or non-university constituencies;
+4. The potential impact of the research project for disciplinary, academic, and/or non-university constituencies;

-- The feasibility of achieving the stated goals in the time period of the fellowship.
+6. The feasibility of achieving the stated goals in the time period of the fellowship.

 Deadline: Applications must be submitted by Monday, November 1, 2021.